OmarFarooqKhan/OperatingSystems/README.md

 # OperatingSystems
-This repository consists of assignments which explore the various concepts in modern Operating Systems.
+This repository consists of assignments which explore the various concepts in modern Operating Systems which includes Linux Kernel Programming and concurrency.